SpudGunMan/meshing-around/README.md

  alternate bot, adds internet and other telemetry data which goes beyond just ping

-- Various solar details for radio propigation
+- Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time
   - `solar` gives an idea of the x-ray flux
   - `hfcond` returns a table of HF solar conditions
-- Bulliten Board (BBS) functions
+- Bulletin Board (BBS) functions
   - `bbshelp` returns the following
   - `bbslist` list the messages by ID and subject
   - `bbsread` read a message example use: `bbsread #1`